-In 2011, a total of 68 companies submitted for the awards, with 9 winners chosen among the various categories, with SBR being the only Top Honour Winner in its category.
+In 2011, a total of 68 companies submitted for the Singapore Sustainability Awards, with 9 winners chosen among the various categories, with SBR being the only Top Honour Winner in its category.

 Although SBR has achieved other awards, this one is the first to take all 3 aspects of sustainability into equal consideration: economic, social, and environmental.